 [Note.
-This Rule is to be applied if the team losing possession of the ball attempts to restrict the attack of the other team by committing a foul on any attacking player before that player has crossed the half-distance line.]
+This Rule is to be applied if the team losing possession of the ball attempts to restrict the attack of the other team by committing a foul on any attacking player anywhere in the field of play]

 This is a clear reinforcement of WP 22.9 and further emphasised with the inclusion of new WP 22.11 as an exclusion foul.
 Any foul with the simple objective to stop the flow of the game especially the counter attack must result in an exclusion of the player committing the foul.
-This kind of foul is also known as a 'tactical foul'.
+This kind of foul is also known as a 'professional foul' or a 'tactical foul'.
 Anywhere in the field of play when a defender is stopping the flow of the game by a tactical foul, this instruction should be applied.